janosg/dl_intro/docs/source/logistics.md

 If you do not know yet what git is and how it works, don't worry.
 You will learn this during the lecture.

-Important: Do not work in another git repository as only the repositories created by GitHub classroom can be easily collected in the end.

 ### How should the code be structured